-For instance, the American Society for Clinical Pathology requires applicants to pay a $125 fee and fulfill one of six requirements, based on education or work experience.
-Meanwhile, American Medical Technologists give applicants two routes to choose from and charge a $100 application fee.
+For instance, the American Society for Clinical Pathology requires applicants to pay a $135 fee and fulfill one of seven routes to be eligible to pass the certification exam, based on education or work experience.
+Meanwhile, American Medical Technologists give applicants two routes to choose from and charge a $120 application fee.

 Phlebotomist Certification Online

 Although most certifying agencies offer computer-based testing, there are no phlebotomist certification online options.
-Applicants are required to appear at a testing site, which is either their school or another location, and complete the exam.
+Often you may apply to take your exam online, but applicants are required to appear at a testing site, which is either their school or another location, and complete the exam.